 I could not refrain from wondering at the entire absence of any ill-feeling or animosity among these people.
 They had been only a few minutes previously emulating each other in inflicting severe wounds and hurts, nay, even in slaughtering their enemies, and yet, here they were laughing, chatting, and feasting, with every manifestation of goodwill and reciprocal friendship.
 That the battle… had been fought in downright earnest was only too apparent.
 But it had not left a vestige of that acrimony which we should have looked for from a like contest between civilised people.

 Although it may seem unrealistic from an Anglo-Saxon perspective, there are clear alternatives to how war can be fought.
 It requires critical questions to be asked, and our cultural norms to be critically assessed.
 For, as Audre Lorde warned us, ‘the master’s tools will never dismantle the master’s house’.
 Failing to do so, and maintaining our house, will only result in it being blown down.

 Samuel White is a Cybersecurity Post-Doctoral Fellow & RUMLAE Associate Researcher at the University of Adelaide, Adjunct Research Fellow at the University of New England, & Legal Officer in the Australian Regular Army.
+These views do not reflect the views of his employer nor are those of affiliate organisations.
 His new book, the Laws of Yesterday’s Wars is available now at Brill Publishing.